 Technical Analysis Charts & Indicators

 Another perfect 10 for Optuma.
 A fantastic array of technical indicators (400+) and drawing tools.
-There is a rich choice of chart types, of course, bar, line, candlestick, but many more such as Point & Figure charts.
+There is a rich choice of chart types, of course, bar, line, and candlestick, but many more, such as Point & Figure charts.

 Optuma also specializes in Gann tools with a full suite, including Gann Grid Lines, Gann Fans, Gann Swing, and even a square of nine charts.

-In terms of indicators, they have the best selection on the markets, included are Elliott Wave and Darvas Box, Ichimoku & Parabolic SAR; in fact, the full set of exotic indicators are present.
+In terms of indicators, they have the best selection on the markets, including Elliott Wave and Darvas Box, Ichimoku & Parabolic SAR; in fact, the full set of exotic indicators are present.

-Also, some really nice charting benefits are the market depth in the price scale of charts, which is unique.
+Also, one nice charting benefit is the market depth in the price scale of charts, which is unique.

 Ease Of Use